polkadot-js/api/README.md

 5. Build the API Docs, via `yarn run build`
 6. Ready!
 Now you can launch the API Docs, via `yarn gitbook serve`
 7. Access the API Docs via [http://localhost:4000](http://localhost:4000)

-## tutorials

-Looking for tutorials to get started?
-Look at [examples](https://polkadot.js.org/api/examples/promise/) for guides on how to use the API.